 That last one has stayed with me as a warning of the risks of trying to choreograph football fans.
 Walsall, bless them, tried to make it an occasion with the limited means at their disposal.
 There was a special programme (“sponsored by Hazelwood Snacks of Wednesbury”) in which, for £1, you could have your name printed (I did).
 There was the Eureka Jazz Band.
 There were cheerleaders (the Summer Gold Dance Group).
 There were 1000 Balloons (Released From The Pitch).
 And then the crowd were expected to sing.
-By that stage, though, most of them were too busy booing the stewards and police who were keeping them off the pitch when all they wanted to do was run about a bit and dig up the penalty spot.
+By that stage, though, most of them were too busy booing the stewards and police who kept them off the pitch when all they wanted to do was run about a bit and dig up the centre spot.

 Because this game marked the first of what soon became a tidal wave of ground moves, few of us completely realised how wide its implications were.
 Many of the things we took for granted were on borrowed time.
 Pay on the gate and inadequate pie planning were fast being consigned to history, and with them a simplicity we would eventually come to miss very much.

 No-one seems to have taken much notice of Walsall until 1933, when the Third Division (South) club hosted, and improbably beat, Herbert Chapman’s all-conquering Arsenal side in the FA Cup.
 In the run up to this seismic event, various improvements were made (presumably very hastily) to a 34-year old ground that a short time before consisted largely of cinder banking.
 The Main Stand had opened only a short time previously, and now a cover was built over the terracing opposite.
 Both these structures survived until the end, the long and prominent Popular Side roof serving for many years as a massive billboard for various niche Midlands products.